 I joined SANE in 2006 and now work as the Media Manager.
 I worked previously as a journalist for a national newspaper, after graduating from the University of Bristol.
 My growing interest in the field of mental health has lead me to begin training in psychotherapy, while working for SANE allows me to use my experience of the media to campaign for a more just deal for those affected by mental illness.

 Away from work I am a keen rugby and cricket fan and enjoy running along the Brighton seafront.
 I’m also a voracious reader and very amateur stargazer.
 I have been lucky enough to travel to a few far-flung destinations, Peru’s Sacred Valley being my favourite, and remain very attached to the West Country, where I was raised.

+Completing my dissertation on this topic is what truly awoke my passion to help change attitudes toward mental health.
 Mental health is something we all need to look after as much as our physical health.
-Sadly, misunderstanding, fear and stigma of mental illness are rife and this raises the bar to communicate clear messages to help break the cycle.
+Sadly, misunderstanding, fear and stigma of mental illness are rife and I am proud to be working for a charity which aims to communicate clear messages that help break this cycle.

 I am lucky enough to have volunteered abroad as a TEFL tutor and worked on incredible documentaries about the developing world.
 In my spare time I enjoy running, taking on UK microadventures and collecting every ounce of pug dog memorabilia on the planet.

 I joined SANE in 2014 and work as an intern for the Media and Communications department.
 I am currently studying at King’s College London for a degree in Liberal Arts and have a strong interest in mental health and the charity sector.
 In my work and studies, I like to explore the overlap between the arts, media, creativity and mental health.